apark105/twitch_buddy/README.md

-# c9.18_hackathon2
+# Hackathon 2 - Twitch Buddy

-Hackathon project involving the combination of different data sources into an application or game
+This was a 2-day Hackathon project that combined different data sources into an application or game

-### Requirements
+### Description
-- Combine at least 4 **external** resources via AJAX requests and present their information in an application
+- In the course of 2-days, 3 other teammates and I combined at least 4 **external** resources via AJAX requests and presented their information in an application we called, Twitch Buddy.
+We utilized 4 APIS from different games such as FortNite, Dota2, Black OPS 4, and BattleField 1 and used a Twitch API to showcase each player's live game and their statistics.
-- Must be documented loosely on JSDOC standards
-- Must be issue-managed via meistertask
-  - share the meistertask with daniel.paschal@learningfuze.com
-  - name your project 7.18 Team [your team number] Hackathon

 ### Judging Criteria
 - **Appeal** : is it visually appealing / well put together